 Hopefully, we’ll never need to use it, but earthquake insurance is an important coverage available throughout Canada.
-As we know, some areas are more likely to be hit by an earthquake than others, but wouldn’t you rather be safe than sorry?
+As we know, some areas are more likely to be hit by an earthquake than others, but as one occurs every 30 seconds, wouldn’t you rather be safe than sorry?

 If you currently have home insurance, it’s important to be aware that most policies exclude damage caused by earthquakes.
 It is usually a rider which must be added to your policy for an additional premium, and with a separate deductible.
 However, depending on where you live, and the deductible you choose, earthquake insurance can be quite affordable.
 Square One Insurance includes earthquake coverage on all of its policies, so you never have to worry.